The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 at least 10% (or a proportionate percentage) of the assets of the investee company available for distribution to its equity holders if it was wound up

-Subsequent disposals will continue to qualify for exemption for a further five years after the initial disposal, notwithstanding the fact that 10% may no longer be
+Subsequent disposals will continue to qualify for exemption for a further five years after the initial disposal, notwithstanding the fact that 10% may no longer be held.
+Therefore, where an initial disposal results in the investing company owning less than 10% of the ordinary

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.